exercism/javascript/exercises/concept/high-score-board/.docs/hints.md

 ## 1. Create a new high score board

-- You create a new object with curly brackets.
+- Create a new object with curly brackets.
 - Write the key as a string so it can include spaces.
 - Separate key and value with a colon.